kylelangille/windows-xp-v1/README.md

 - Develop a more robust "style guide" so I'm not thoughtlessly just slapping in random rem values until components look "somewhat okay"

-- Add hover transition effect on start button

 - Add borders on the taskbar

-- Make the recycling bin icon function like a button
+- Add hover effects to buttons in recycling bin modal window

-- Make the start button and recycling bin open up modal windows
+- Make the start button open up modal window

+- Make it responsive (herculean task!)

 I'm sure that I'll be working on this project for quite some time, so this to-do list as well as the project itself will be a long time in the making.
 Lots of little green sqares incoming (hopefully! :D).